 It is your responsibility to acquire your Criminal History Clearance and take it with you to all clinical placements.
 You should obtain your clearance certificate as soon as possible upon commencing the first year of your program.
 If you do not have a clearance certificate you will not be allowed to attend the placement.

-For placement in South Australia, the University will accept only the National Criminal History Record Check (NCHRC) conducted by the Department of Communities and Social Inclusion (DCSI, previously known as the Department for Families and Communities).
+For placement in South Australia, the University will accept only the National Criminal History Record Check (NCHRC) and Screening Assessment conducted by the Department of Communities and Social Inclusion (DCSI, previously known as the Department for Families and Communities).

 DCSI will assess interstate students.
 Refer procedure above.

 DCSI cannot assess International students.
 International students are required to obtain a certificate from their home country.